 Britta has held numerous board seats, including on the North American Council for Freight Efficiency (NACFE), MobilityData, Plug in America, the Electric Drive Transportation Association (EDTA), and the Alliance for Transportation Electrification (ATE).
 She served as a governor appointee on both the Massachusetts Zero Emission Vehicle Commission and the Maryland Electric Vehicle and Infrastructure Commission.
 In 2018, Ms. Gross testified before the US Senate Committee on Energy and Natural Resources on the state of vehicle electrification in the United States, the barriers in the market, and the opportunities to accelerate the transition through effective policy, education, and infrastructure.

-Ms. Gross has an Electrical Engineering degree from LSU in Baton Rouge and studied language arts at the University of Wurzburg in Germany.
-She has held seats on the Board of Directors of the Electric Drive Transportation Association (EDTA) and the Alliance for Transportation Electrification (ATE), and served as a Governor appointee on both the Massachusetts Zero Emission Vehicle Commission and the Maryland Electric Vehicle and Infrastructure Commission.
-She is also currently a commissioner for the Orlando Utility Commission, Orlando’s electric and water utility.
-Britta has received numerous industry awards including Automotive News’ Electrifying 100, the 2013 GreenBiz Verge 25 award, and a USCAR Special Recognition Award, and speaks regularly to national audiences on topics related to alternative fuels in transportation.
+Ms. Gross has an electrical engineering degree from Louisiana State University in Baton Rouge and studied language arts at the University of Wurzburg in Germany.
+Britta has received numerous industry awards including Automotive News’ Electrifying 100 and the GreenBiz “Verge 25” award.
+She speaks regularly to national audiences on topics related to alternative fuels in transportation.